From Sonic Retro

 The Black Arms are an evil alien race featured in Shadow the Hedgehog.
 The game's plot chiefly concerns their invasion of Sonic's world from the Black Comet, and the attempts of their leader, Black Doom, to corrupt Shadow the Hedgehog.
 At the end of the game the Black Comet is destroyed by the Eclipse Cannon and the aliens are apparently all killed.

 Black Arms come in a variety of forms, including jelly-like larvae, humanoid soldiers, bat-like fliers and vast burrowing worms.
 The aliens have green blood, although they originally had red blood before it was edited due to censorship reasons.
-The Arms' ultimate goal in Shadow the Hedgehog seems to be the complete conquest and terraforming of the planet, with the human population to be at best enslaved and at worst used as a food source.
-To accomplish this end, the Black Doom seeks out the seven Chaos Emeralds, to allow the Black Comet to pass through Earth's atmosphere via Chaos Control.
+The Black Arms' ultimate goal in Shadow the Hedgehog seems to be the complete conquest and terraforming of the planet, with the human population to be at best enslaved and at worst used as a food source.
+To accomplish this end, their commander Black Doom seeks out the seven Chaos Emeralds, to allow the Black Comet to pass through Earth's atmosphere via Chaos Control.

 The term "Black Arms" is used as both singular, plural, and adjective in the game; there is no use of "Black Arm".